 ticipation in after-school activities.
-The We also learned that building trust with school bus was made available for one of community members is essential to any the marginalized housing projects of the kind of meaningful engagement.
-The county.
-However, many students living in aphorism "people must know what you dispersed zip codes still face the challenge care about before they care what you know of enrichment activity involvement.
+The We also learned that building trust with the marginalized housing projects of the kind of meaningful engagement.
+The of enrichment activity involvement.
 The about" is apt here.
-Trust cannot exist in assistant principal obtained a commercial situations where the unique expertise of driver's license (CDL) to ensure that stu-parents is ignored (Capers & Shah, 2015). dents had a backup plan for utilizing the Moreover, low-resource communities, conclusion of the funding period (Johnson, something to contribute, and where ev-Shope, et al., 2009; Johnson, Thompson, et eryone has a role and responsibilities.
+Trust cannot exist in assistant principal obtained a commercial situations where the unique expertise of histories of short-term altruism driven by leader to promote and support a system external funding for projects and services where community assets are publicly and with abruptly ending relationships at the explicitly recognized, where everyone has conclusion of the funding period (Johnson, something to contribute, and where ev-Shope, et al., 2009; Johnson, Thompson, et eryone has a role and responsibilities.
 The al., 2009).
-The approach taken by the com- grassroots egalitarian approach taken here munity schools' team here was explicitly unpacks and reverses traditional power feelings it has engendered and took steps the center and to position (or reposition) to redress it by requiring a long-term com- external organizations as supports or afformitment among the key partners that was dances (Gibson, 1950) for work that is initinot dependent upon a funding stream. ated through dialogue between and among Funding is necessary for much of the work, the community and its partners.
-Finally, of course, but it can undermine that work if adopting an assets-based approach sends (Capers & Shah, 2015).
+The approach taken by the com- grassroots egalitarian approach taken here munity schools' team here was explicitly unpacks and reverses traditional power attentive to that history and the negative dynamics to place community members at feelings it has engendered and took steps the center and to position (or reposition) to redress it by requiring a long-term com- external organizations as supports or afformitment among the key partners that was dances (Gibson, 1950) for work that is initinot dependent upon a funding stream. ated through dialogue between and among Funding is necessary for much of the work, the community and its partners.
+Finally, of course, but it can undermine that work if adopting an assets-based approach sends other essential factors are not in place and/ the message that there is inherent value or when funding drives the work rather than in the community-that it is not an object a shared vision developed collaboratively of charity but a potential partner for doing (Capers & Shah, 2015).
 The necessity of meaningful work together. the long-term commitment of the partner agencies rather than reliance on individuals has been reinforced during the implementation year at C. A. Weis Elementary School as personnel departures occurred within two of the community partnership agencies.
 Had this effort been driven by interested individuals instead of agency commitment, it is likely that much of the work done to date might have been abandoned rather than delayed as has happened.